-To more broadly confirm the survey results, the team checked the industry sales numbers for the 2006 model year.
-The manufacturer with the highest market share, Bombardier Recreational Product's Ski-Doo line, exclusively builds lightweight high performance two strokes that demonstrate excellent acceleration and handling characteristics.
-Also, the best selling single model from 2006, Polaris' 600 HO I.Q., has excellent handling and acceleration [1].
+To more broadly confirm the survey results, the team checked the industry sales numbers for the 2010 model year.
+The manufacturer with the highest market share, Bombardier Recreational Product's Ski-Doo line, builds mainly lightweight high performance two strokes that demonstrate excellent acceleration and handling characteristics.
+Also, the best selling model from Polaris in 2010 was their 600 Rush which has excellent handling and acceleration [1].
 These results clearly fall in line with the data collected in the consumer survey.